pynoor/catalog/README.md

     Tip: Use pip3 instead of pip!

-- Flask Bootstrap
+- Flask: Bootstrap
 Flask-Bootstrap gives us a really easy way to access the bootstrap library.
 Here is the documentation for it: https://pythonhosted.org/Flask-Bootstrap/

-- SQLAlchemy
+- SQLAlchemy:
 This is the module we will be using to interact with our database and for it's ORM (Object-Relational-Mapping).
 More about SQLAlchemy here:
 https://docs.sqlalchemy.org/en/latest/intro.html

-- OAuth2Client
+- OAuth2Client:
 This will come in handy for our user login.
 It is a client library for OAuth2.
 Check it out via: https://oauth2client.readthedocs.io/en/latest/

     Tip: You might need to use --user at the end of your installation command.

-- Httplib2
+- Httplib2:
 This is a HTTP Client library for Python.
 For me it was installed along the OAuth2 Client but in case it's not for you, visit: https://github.com/httplib2/httplib2

-- Requests
+- Requests:
 Another HTTP library for Python - safe for human consumption, as specified on the website http://docs.python-requests.org/en/master/